cantscript/CantScriptBlog/content/About/_index.md

 Hello!
 My name is Anthony but people only really call me Anthony when I'm in trouble, so you can me Ant 😁

 This is my personal blog where i'll be writing about and sharing things I figure out that I think others might feel useful too.
-It'll be Apple related, it'll be Jamf related and more specifcally it'll often be Jamf School related
+It'll be Apple related, it'll be Jamf related and more specifically it'll often be Jamf School related

 <br>